By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-Vitamin C significantly enhances non-heme iron absorption, while inflammatory conditions trigger hepcidin release that traps iron in cellular storage.
+The Color Atlas of Pathophysiology notes that vitamin C significantly enhances non-heme iron absorption, while inflammatory conditions trigger hepcidin release that traps iron in cellular storage.
 This mechanism explains why chronic inflammatory diseases often present with functional iron deficiency despite adequate stores.

 Folate and B12 drive DNA synthesis machinery

-Vitamin B12 absorption requires intrinsic factor, a protein secreted by gastric parietal cells.
+The Color Atlas of Pathophysiology explains that vitamin B12 absorption requires intrinsic factor, a protein secreted by gastric parietal cells.
 Conditions affecting stomach acid production or autoimmune destruction of these cells can lead to B12 deficiency despite adequate dietary intake.

 Cellular recycling dominates iron economy